httpsgithu/Miner/Cryptonight.md

    First, the input is hashed using Keccak [KECCAK] with parameters b = 1600 and c = 512.

    > Keccak is better known as SHA-3 256.
-The input, when using NiceHash, is a byte[112] which has the first 76 bytes populated with the blob send by the NiceHash API.
-Then bytes 39-42 are interpreted as the nOnce (a long) and incremented before the Hash is taken.
+The input, when using NiceHash, is the blob converted from hex to a byte[76].
+The bytes 39-42 are interpreted as the nOnce (a long) and incremented before the Hash is taken.

+   > This produces a byte[200], filled with pseudo-random data.

     The bytes 0..31 of the Keccak final state are interpreted as an AES-256 key [AES] and expanded to 10 round keys.